AImageLab-zip/IM-Fuse/README.md

 ```

 ## Dataset
-Before running this project, you need to download the data from BraTS 2023 Challenge, specifically the subset for [Glioma Segmentation](https://www.synapse.org/Synapse:syn51156910/wiki/622351).
+Before running this project, you need to download the data from BraTS 2023 Challenge, specifically the subset for [Glioma Segmentation](https://www.synapse.org/Synapse:syn51156910/wiki/622351) task.

 ## IM-Fuse
 ### How to run